jacobcannizzaro/Pi_Messenger/README.md

     This will add `connection.pkl` to your src directory.
     This is necessary as it holds your connection information.

-11. Now you are ready to chat!
+13. Now you are ready to chat!

     From within the same (`src/`) directory, you can now run:

     ```
-    $ python3 chat.py
+    $ python3 sempi.py
     ```

-    As long as someone else is chatting you are now ready for a dandy ol' time.
+    Click the connect button, enter a session key, and as long as someone else is chatting you are now ready for a dandy ol' time.

     Otherwise it's like shouting into a valley with no echoes :(

     Have fun.
+Stay safe.
+We do not promote illegal activity of any kind.